jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	$ pwd
 	/Volumes/USB

 What if you wanted to navigate up _two_ levels in the file system in one go?
-Itâ€™s very simple, just use two sets of the `..` operator, separated by a forward slash:
+It's very simple, just use two sets of the `..` operator, separated by a forward slash:

 	$ cd /Volumes/USB/Unix_and_Perl_course
 	$ pwd